-An expert in foodborne and intestinal infections, Dr. Cynthia Sears is a professor of medicine and oncology at the Johns Hopkins University School of Medicine as well as a professor of molecular microbiology and immunology at the Bloomberg School of Public Health.
+An expert in foodborne and intestinal infections, Cynthia Sears is a professor of medicine and oncology at the Johns Hopkins University School of Medicine as well as a professor of molecular microbiology and immunology at the Bloomberg School of Public Health.
+She is the microbiome program leader of the Bloomberg~Kimmel Institute for Cancer Immunotherapy at Johns Hopkins and is director of the Johns Hopkins Germ-free Murine Facility.

-Dr. Sears received her medical degree from Thomas Jefferson Medical College followed by training in internal medicine at The New York Hospital in New York City.
+Dr. Sears received her medical degree from Thomas Jefferson Medical College followed by training in internal medicine at The New York Hospital (Cornell Medical School) in New York City.
 She trained in infectious diseases at the Memorial Sloan Kettering Cancer Institute and the University of Virginia.
-Dr. Sears joined the faculty at Johns Hopkins University School of Medicine in 1988.
+Dr. Sears joined the faculty at the Johns Hopkins University School of Medicine in 1988.